 And naturally, there’s a lot of fear that you won’t “make it” as a dancer…or keep the job, or get the promotion, or the role, and the list goes on and on!

 Believe me, I totally get that.
-I was a big self saboteur throughout my dance career and beyond.
-I didn’t want to face my fears so instead I emotionally overate and made sure I always had my body to blame.
+I was a big self saboteur throughout my dance career and beyond and I didn’t want to face my fears so instead I emotionally overate and made sure I always had my body to blame.

 I want you to consider that there are three decisions that can have a monumental impact on where you go as a dancer (from Tony Robbins book Awaken the Giant Within) :